alam7989/My-Watchbox-1/README.md

 * user can create a new movie/show entry
     * write a note
     * add a rating
-* user can scroll through the list of previously-created movie/show entries
+* user can scroll through the list of previously-created movie/show entry previews
+* user can click an entry to view all of the entry details
 * movie/show entries are saved even when exitting and re-opening the app

 **Optional Nice-to-have Stories**